How Do Credit Reference Agencies Decide Your Credit Score?

 But how do they work?

-Your credit is calculated using a point system, which reflects your credit history.
+A point system determines the credit score and therefore reflected in your credit report.
 For example, if you have paid your bills on time, you will generate a positive point.
 However, if you default or have multiple missed payments, you will incur a lot more negative points.
 You can have negative and positive points in your report which the CRAs will calculate your final score.

 The chart above indicates the score ranges for ‘Fair, Good, and Excellent’ for Experian, Equifax and TransUnion.
 As you can see, each system has a different score rating – so you can rest assured knowing that one score with a CRA does not mean it will be bad in another CRA.